St. James Episcopal Church (Batavia, New York): History

 North's church was a sophisticated example of the style, one that anticipates later neo-Gothic churches.
 It recalls medieval models with its restrained decoration and buttresses outside.
 The inside also seems at first to be strictly following medieval precepts, but the high arch in the lower story of the tower, giving the effect of a continuation of the nave, departs from that model.
 North also made use of some new building materials of his time, such as structural reinforced concrete, particularly in the floor, and cast stone in the exterior tracery.
 He went on to design 65 other churches throughout Western New York in a similar style.

 The rectory was built in the same Tudor Revival as the office wing, in 1929.
 In 1953 the education wing was added to the latter's north end.
 Inside the sanctuary the altar has been moved off the north wall, in keeping with modern liturgical trends.
 There have been no other significant changes to the building and grounds since construction.

 As its centennial neared, St. James was at the center of a scandal.
 Rector Simon Howson was dismissed in 2004 after allegations that he had stolen from the church.
 A month later he filed a wrongful termination suit against the Episcopal Diocese of Western New York, claiming he had been retaliated against by the bishop for reporting sexual harassment by a visiting gay priest from Massachusetts.
 He was defrocked in 2007.
 The following year he and the diocese settled for an undisclosed amount.

 At that time the building's design and age were also issues for the church.
-The costs of maintaining its declining structure were further strained when the church's endowment lost money in the stock market declines of the late 2000s.
+The costs of maintaining its declining structure were further strained when the church's endowment fund lost money during the 2008 financial crisis.
 Utility bills alone reached $60,000 a month.
 Howson's replacement had to leave since the congregation could not afford a full-time pastor, and the congregation pondered whether it should leave the building.
 Under new vicar Stephen Metcalfe, who took over in 2010, the church is hoping to raise the money to rehabilitate the aging bell tower.